-- 14.1 The Corporation believe that it is appropriate to maintain a Code of Conduct for members of the Corporation. - 14.2 The Code of Conduct will be displayed on the College website and copies made available to any interested parties.

-14.3 It is a condition of membership of the Corporation that all members accept in full the contents of the Code of Conduct.
+- 14.1 The Corporation believe that it is appropriate to maintain a Code of Conduct for members of the Corporation. - 14.2 The Code of Conduct will be displayed on the College website and copies made available to any interested parties. - 14.3 It is a condition of membership of the Corporation that all members accept in full the contents of the Code of Conduct.

-15. The Governance Director
+15. The Chief of Staff and Governance

-- 15.1 The Instrument of Government provides for the Corporation to appoint a Governance Director. - 15.2 The Corporation has approved a detailed job description for the role of Governance Director. - 15.3 The Governance Director is responsible to the Corporation as a whole.
-It is recognised, of course, that the Governance Director will work closely with the Chair, the Chairs of the standing committees and the CEO.
-Notwithstanding this the Governance Director will be available to support and advise all members of the Corporation. - 15.4 When the role of Governance Director becomes vacant (or is about to become vacant) the Corporation will determine the arrangements for appointing a new Governance Director. - 15.5 In order to avoid potential conflicts of interest involving the Governance Director, the Corporation will approve the appointment of a Deputy Clerk who will clerk those committees where the Governance Director also attends as an Officer.
+- 15.1 The Instrument of Government provides for the Corporation to appoint a Chief of Staff and Governance. - 15.2 The Corporation has approved a detailed job description for the role of Chief of Staff and Governance. - 15.3 The Chief of Staff and Governance is responsible to the Corporation as a whole.
+It is recognised, of course, that the Chief of Staff and Governance will work closely with the Chair, the Chairs of the standing committees and the CEO.
+Notwithstanding this the Chief of Staff and Governance will be available to support and advise all members of the Corporation. - 15.4 When the role of Chief of Staff and Governance becomes vacant (or is about to become vacant) the Corporation will determine the arrangements for appointing a new Chief of Staff and Governance. - 15.5 In order to avoid potential conflicts of interest involving the Chief of Staff and Governance, the Corporation will approve the appointment of a Deputy Clerk who will clerk those committees where the Chief of Staff and Governance also attends as an Officer.